tuannvm/gemini-mcp-server/README.md

 **Web Research:**
 ```
-Use search to find the latest security vulnerabilities in npm packages
+Use web-search to find the latest security vulnerabilities in npm packages
 ```

 **Screenshot Analysis:**